nosana-ci/docs.nosana.io/docs/programs/jobs.md

 @tab Run State
 ### Run State

-The `RunState` describes the status of a run account.
+The `RunState` type describes the state a run account could have.

 A number of 3 variants are defined in this `enum`:
 | Name                                  | Number                                |